 The beaches around this part of Evia are not the most impressive but they have their own beauty.
 They are quiet and deserted with shallow sea and old fisherman boats scattered on the shore.
 The perfect place for long walks and photography.
 Don’t expect much partying or socializing either because the area is populated mainly by German and English pensioners who bought a house here to be able to enjoy the mild weather and hot healing springs.

 On the way back to Athens we made a detour to the Drymona Waterfalls.
-Lucka was sceptical, because the last time she went there there was no water whatsoever but we went anyway.
-May is obviously the ideal time to visit as there was plenty of water running through the waterfalls this time and hardly any people.
-There is a path following the stream and descending to the pools.
-The water has the most beautiful turquoise – green color and is crystal clear…and bloody cold if you think of going for a dip.
+May is the ideal time to visit this beautiful place as there is plenty of water rushing through the waterfalls this and hardly any people.
+The waterfalls lie on the river Sepia in a lush wooded valley near the villages Kerasia and Drymona in Northwest Evia.
+There is a comfortable and well-maintained path descending down to the stream and the pools from the small carpark.